xlnt-community/xlnt/docs/introduction/Installation.md

 # Getting xlnt

+The most up to date and stable version can be obtained by building xlnt from source (using the master branch).

 ## Binaries

-Provided binaries (v1.5.0) are rather old, it may be better to build from source at least until new binaries are available.

 ### Arch

+> [!WARNING]
+> Provided binary (v1.5.0) is rather old, it may be better to build from source or use vcpkg.

 xlnt can be [found](https://aur.archlinux.org/packages/xlnt/) on the AUR.